rankutah/blog/sites/rodmaxfielddds/content/_index.md

 ## Comprehensive Family Dentistry

-From preventative care to restorative treatment and oral surgery, we provide thoughtful, personalized care for all ages.
+From preventive care to restorative treatment and oral surgery, we provide thoughtful, personalized care for all ages.

 {{< /col >}}